burst-apps-team/burst-wiki/burst-reference-software.md

 ### Steps on Windows

+Firstly, if you have the latest BRS version, UPnP should be enabled and you already run a full node.
+Otherwise, following these steps :

 1. Once you have a local wallet installed and running you need to forward port 8123 to allow other peers to connect to your wallet.
 2. We now need to get some IP addresses.
     -   Open “Command Prompt”.